 The Comprehensive Cerebral Palsy Program at Nationwide Children’s Hospital is an interdisciplinary clinic devoted to providing state of the art holistic care for children, adolescents and adults with cerebral palsy.
 The CP Program emphasizes excellence in clinical care while focusing on translational research to improve therapies for children and adults with CP.

 The cornerstone of our program is the Interdisciplinary Team Clinic.
 Your family will see a variety of specialists in a single clinic visit.
-These include Neurodevelopmental Pediatrics; Physical Medicine & Rehabilitation; Orthopedics; Physical, Occupational, and Speech Therapy; Nutrition; and Social Work.
+These include Neurodevelopmental Pediatrics; Physical Medicine & Rehabilitation; Orthopedics; Nursing; Physical, Occupational, and Speech Therapy; Nutrition; and Social Work.
 Testing, such as X-rays or lab work, is available as needed.
 Your family will also be linked with medical, educational, social and financial resources in the community as needed.

 At the conclusion of the clinic visit, the team meets and starts the collaborative process of constructing a care plan for each patient.
 Nursing and Social Work care coordinators complete the care plans and send to your family, PCP and other relevant agencies.
-The care plan is available electronically.
-This is a road map for future care planning that improves communication and “paints a picture” of the whole patient.
+The care plan is available electronically and is a road map for future care planning that improves communication and “paints a picture” of the whole patient.

 For your family's convenience, the Cerebral Palsy Program provides several clinic options to meet your child’s specific needs:

 479 Parsons Ave

 Tuesdays, 8 a.m.-5 p.m., Interdisciplinary CP team clinic for children up to age 22.

 One Monday per month, 8 a.m.-noon, Interdisciplinary CP team clinic for adults 22 years and older.